Vamsi1823/MvcMovie/MvcMovie/README.txt

 The Rating property is added to the Models/Movie.cs file, and the [Bind] attribute in both the Create and Edit action methods of MoviesController.cs is updated to include the new Rating property.
 View templates are modified to display, create, and edit the Rating field.
 The SeedData class is updated to provide a value for the new column in each Movie entry.

+2024-02-01
+0800

+Task9
+Add validation to an ASP.NET Core MVC app

+In this section, validation logic is integrated into the Movie model to enforce rules whenever a user creates or edits a movie.
+The DataAnnotations namespace offers a set of built-in validation attributes like Required, StringLength, RegularExpression, Range, and DataType, which are applied to the Movie class properties to define validation rules.
+The Range attribute restricts values to within a specified range, and StringLength sets maximum and optional minimum lengths for string properties.
+Additionally, DataType attributes, such as DataType.Date and DataType.Currency, provide formatting hints to the view engine.
+When invalid data is submitted, both client-side and server-side validation errors are displayed, adhering to the DRY principle by defining validation rules once in the model class.
+The validation UI is automatically generated based on these rules, requiring no modifications to the controller or view templates.
+The ModelState.IsValid method evaluates validation attributes and returns true if the object has no validation errors, facilitating seamless form processing.
+By combining attributes on one line and leveraging DataType attributes for improved data formatting, the validation logic is streamlined and more efficient.